 You can’t have one without the other so it was super important to me to come up with the best copycat dressing to pair with my favorite copycat Olive garden salad

-The zesty, tangy, bright, and bold salad dressing stands up to the fresh crispy veggies every time.
-We’re using an Italian dressing mix giving it the traditional flavors of Italian dressing and adding in some vinegar for that vinaigrette tang.
-The mayo provides the richness and of course, a little sugary sweetness to balance it all out.
+This zesty, tangy, bright, and bold Olive salad dressing recipe stands up to the fresh crispy veggies every time.
+I use an Italian dressing mix to add the traditional flavors of an Italian dressing and then vinegar for tang.
+Mayo provides richness and of course, a little sugar balances it all out.

 It’s a combination of iceberg lettuce, sliced Roma tomatoes, black olives red onions, pepperoncinis, and topped with Parmesan cheese and homemade croutons.
 Together with the dressing, and a basket of soft garlicky Olive Garden breadsticks, it’s a light lunch made in heaven!